resheku/my-awesome/README.md

 - [tonybaloney/perflint](https://github.com/tonybaloney/perflint) - Python Linter for performance anti patterns
 - [tonybaloney/wily](https://github.com/tonybaloney/wily) - A Python application for tracking, reporting on timing and complexity in Python code
 - [tonybeltramelli/pix2code](https://github.com/tonybeltramelli/pix2code) - pix2code: Generating Code from a Graphical User Interface Screenshot
+- [towardsthecloud/aws-toolbox](https://github.com/towardsthecloud/aws-toolbox) - This repository contains a collection of awesome tools and scripts for Developers and Engineers seeking to automate routine tasks on AWS Cloud.
 - [tox-dev/pipdeptree](https://github.com/tox-dev/pipdeptree) - A command line utility to display dependency tree of the installed Python packages
 - [trekhleb/learn-python](https://github.com/trekhleb/learn-python) - 📚 Playground and cheatsheet for learning Python.
 Collection of Python scripts that are split by topics and contain code examples with explanations.
-- [trycua/cua](https://github.com/trycua/cua) - c/ua is the Docker container layer for Computer-Use AI agents.
+- [trycua/cua](https://github.com/trycua/cua) - c/ua is the Docker Container for Computer-Use AI Agents.
 - [tryolabs/norfair](https://github.com/tryolabs/norfair) - Lightweight Python library for adding real-time multi-object tracking to any detector.
 - [twisted/towncrier](https://github.com/twisted/towncrier) - Manage the release notes for your project.
 - [typesplainer/typesplainer](https://github.com/typesplainer/typesplainer) - A Python type explainer!